KarthikSJ97/image_parsing_ocr/README.md

 ## Field Extractors

-Extractors are responsible for individual fields.
+Extractors are responsible for individual field extraction.

 Example: